rzk-lang/sHoTT/src/STYLEGUIDE.md

 two-space indentation level increases.

-What is generally considered the "earliest branching point" will depend on context, and we ask that contributors practice common sense when deciding this.
+What is generally considered the "earliest branching point" will depend on context, and we ask that contributors practice common sense when determining this.
 When in doubt, it is usually better to break lines sooner rather than later.

 ## Other code conventions